-- If your impatience causes you to react in anger toward others, use anger management techniques
+- If your impatience causes you to react in anger toward others, use anger management techniques to calm down.

 - Some people become impatient because they’re perfectionists.
 However, in addition to causing impatience, perfectionism can actually slow productivity and increase stress.
-Learn how to stop being a perfectionist
+Learn how to stop being a perfectionist.

 Remember that, although many people are naturally patient, the rest of us need to practice patience for it to become a habit.
 Becoming more patient won’t happen overnight, but do persist – it’s so important!